 An application for review of a decision is not to be dealt with by the person who made that decision or by a person who is subordinate to that person.

-42. Provisions of this Part to apply
+42. How application for review to be dealt with

 An application for review has to be dealt with as if it were an access application and the provisions of Divisions 2, 3 and 4 apply accordingly.

-43. Determination can be confirmed, varied or reversed
+43. Decision can be confirmed, varied or reversed on review

 (1) On an application for review the agency may decide to confirm, vary or reverse the decision under review.